 In what desktop internet time was spent is concerned, people spent more time on social networking (16 minutes per hour), entertainment (9 minutes), shopping (5 minutes), business (3 minutes) and allocated only 3 minutes to emails.
 It is really interesting to notice that news and media aren’t among internet users top priorities, but that social networking is getting their attention in both environments, placing second in top online activities both on mobile devices and on desktops.

-Leading entrepreneur Rhonda Adams noted, “During this shift toward the mobile environment, companies and marketers need to adapt their strategies, and be proactive.
-It is important to be where customers are, to know what customers enjoy doing, how they spent their time online to create efficient strategies.”
+Leading entrepreneur Brandon Webb noted, “During this shift toward the mobile environment, companies and marketers need to adapt their strategies and be proactive.
+It is important to be where customers are, to know what customers enjoy doing, how they spent their time online to create effective strategies.”

 Top Public Relations News:

 Top PR Firms in Atlanta

 BackBay Communications: Company Profile

 How Do You Say Bing with a British Accent?

 Common Mistakes in International PR

 California Needs PR Agency To Attract More French Tourists